ianksalter/ian-molly-odyssey/Readme.md

 --->

 This repository contains the source of the small book [Ian and Molly's Odyssey](https://bookdown.org/ianksalter/ianandmollysodyssey) book.
-The book is built using [bookdown](https://github.com/rstudio/bookdown).
+The repository has a Spanish version of the repository: [ianksalter/odisea-ian-molly](https://github.com/ianksalter/odisea-ian-molly)The book is built using [bookdown](https://github.com/rstudio/bookdown).